falguniraina/kong/CONTRIBUTING.md

 work on the initial bug, propose your patch, and come back to the second bug later on.
 This is also valid for unrelated style fixes, refactors, etc...

-You should use your best judgment when facing such decisions.
+You should use your best judgement when facing such decisions.
 A good approach for this is to put yourself in the shoes of the person who will review your
 patch: will they understand your changes and reasoning just by reading your commit history?
 Will they find unrelated changes in a particular commit?
 They